Virginia Labor Laws Guide

 Additions in Virginia OSHA

-There are some unique safety standards that are implemented in the state of Virginia — and those are categorized into:
+Some unique safety standards are implemented in the state of Virginia, and those are categorized into:

-The term “general industry” is used to describe standards and directives applicable to all industry types — except agriculture, maritime, and construction industries.
+The term “General Industry” refers to standards and directives applicable to all industry types except agriculture, maritime, and construction industries.

 The General Industry standards include: